huzeyann/MemoryEncodingModel/README.md

 python scripts_light/xvbaa_darkpred.py --stage predict python scripts_light/xvbab_submission.py --save_dir /submission/toy1
 ```

+> it's called 'light' and 'nerfed' because TopyNeck is not fixed and this negatively impact ModelSoup performance, you can use `xvaa, xvab` in [scripts_heavy](src/scripts_heavy) to pre-optimize an TopyNeck and use the `xvba` in there.

 To reproduce a 66±1 score model, +24 hours to distill the model trained above.
 Our distillation pipeline is to mimic the final output of a freeze model.